GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

-The performance evaluation on the selected 19 categories of the SUNRGB-D dataset is summarized in Table~\ref{tab:SUNRGB-D}.
-The table only shows the results for 8 categories due to limited space.
+The evaluation results on SUNRGB-D dataset are shown in Table~\ref{tab:SUNRGB-D}.
+We not only present a comparison of single vs.\ multi-modal settings on the selected 19 categories of the SUNRGB-D dataset, but also between raw vs.\ processed depth images.
+The table only shows the results for eight categories due to limited space.
 Two single modality networks are trained, one with RGB images and the other with HHA-encoded depth images.
-We also evaluate the performance of ``conc-baseline'' with RGB and HHA-encoded depth modalities.
-Since HHA-encoding introduce a significant computational burden inhibiting the possibility of real-time object detection, we first train GEM with $g_\text{sc}$ on RGB and HHA-encoded depth images, while we later fine-tune this model on raw-depth images as well as on our ``r-blended'' hybrid depth images instead of HHA.
-For a multi-modal setting, where the feature space of utilized sensor modalities might differ e.g., an image versus point-cloud, it seems natural to concatenate features extracted from the backbones.
-Even though, we currently work only with images, but with a motivation to use point-cloud with RGB images in our future work and to perform its comparison with SUNRGB-D dataset, we chose to evaluate our results only with $g_\text{sc}$.
-Table~\ref{tab:SUNRGB-D}, it is evident that $g_\text{sc}$ with RGB and ``r-blended'' depth images out-performed all other methods with a performance increase of 7.07\% compared to fine-tuned $g_\text{sc}$ on raw-depth.
+We also evaluate the performance of ``conc-baseline'' and ``avg-baseline'' with RGB and HHA-encoded depth modalities.
+Motivated by the performance of $g_\text{sa}$ and $g_\text{sc}$ on the FLIR-Thermal dataset, we chose to evaluate their performance on SUNRGB-D dataset exclusively.
+Since HHA-encoding introduces a significant computational burden inhibiting the possibility of real-time object detection, we first train $g_\text{sa}$ and $g_\text{sc}$ with on RGB and HHA-encoded depth images, later we fine-tune these models on raw-depth images as well as on our ``r-blended'' hybrid depth images.
+It is evident in Table~\ref{tab:SUNRGB-D} that both $g_\text{sa}$ and $g_\text{sc}$ obtain promising results on this dataset with RGB and ``r-blended'' depth images.
+Further analysing the results of Table~\ref{tab:FLIR}, we observe that the comparative performance of the models on the {\em Bicycle} class is not stable.
+Looking at the distribution of the datasets in Figure~\ref{data_distribution}, we realize that the {\em Bicycle} class only constitutes 8.23\% of the dataset.
+This indicates its comparative inconsistent performance on various models.
+However, analysing the results in Table~\ref{tab:SUNRGB-D}, we realize this performance instability might also be related to the object size.
+The proposed networks are able to distinguish large sized objects even if their contribution in the dataset is relatively small e.g., {\em Baththub} and {\em Bed} classes.
+This problem can be traced back to \cite{Carion2020a} which itself struggles to perform equally on detecting small sized objects.